In a nutshell

 Street in Chinatown in San Francisco

-Chinatown is one of the most popular sights in San Francisco – even before the Golden Gate Bridge (© photoweges)
+Chinatown is one of the most popular points of interest in San Francisco — even ahead of the Golden Gate Bridge (© photoweges)

-There are many Chinatowns around the world, but none quite like San Francisco’s.
-Spanning 24 blocks, it’s one of the largest and oldest Chinatowns in the United States and definitely one of the best places to visit in San Francisco.
+There are many Chinatowns across the US, but none quite like the one in San Francisco!
+At 24 city blocks, it’s one of the largest and oldest in the country.

-Red lanterns hang between the buildings, street signs are written in Chinese, the air smells of fried noodles, and small shops sell everything from herbs to porcelain.
-The entrance to this vibrant neighborhood is the famous Dragon Gate.
-In short: visiting Chinatown feels like stepping straight into another world.
+Red lanterns hang between the buildings, street signs are in Chinese, the smell of fried noodles is everywhere, and countless shops sell traditional Chinese goods.
+The entrance is marked by the Dragon Gate.
+Honestly, you really feel like you’ve landed in Asia!

-You’ll even find a fortune cookie factory here – the Golden Gate Fortune Cookie Factory – where you can watch how the cookies are made and taste them fresh.
+There’s even a fortune cookie factory here — the Golden Gate Fortune Cookie Factory — which is a fun quick stop.

 Mission District